April 27, 2023

 What is a donor-advised fund?

 With donor-advised funds (or DAFs), donors can make a contribution to a fund and receive an immediate charitable tax deduction.
-The fund can grow tax-free, while the donors can distribute gifts (or grants) from the fund over time.
+The fund can grow tax-free, while the donors can distribute gifts (or grants) to nonprofits from the fund over time.

 Donor-advised funds are managed through a sponsoring organization, which commonly are commercial investment management companies or community foundations.